 These findings are most likely to be related to the reported presence of a lethal intron in several fungi making the G143A mutation unlikely to occur (see FRAC document titled "Impact of Intron at G143A on Qo resistance development" located on the FRAC website under QoI fungicides \rightarrow Quick references).

-Information for previous years is given in the 2015 minutes.
+Additional information for other countries is given in the 2016 minutes.

 Brown Rot in Stone Fruit (Monilinia spp.)